 This weekend the Taos Arts Council and Taos Historic Museums present : TAKE A DETOUR FROM ROUTE 66

 If you leave L.A. and forget to take a detour to Taos on Route 66 and keep heading east, you will find yourself midway to Chicago, shortly after you cross the border into (Yeehaw!)
 Texas.
+Many people use this as an excuse to explore the parts of Texas they’ve never been to before.
+For example, Katy is a great town that’s tucked away just West of Houston.
+It’s got an amazing sports bar (visit their website here.) and quite a few different tourist places you can visit before heading off to your next location.
 The exact midway point is Adrian, TX, with a population of 166.
 Of course, while you’re there, you should grab a fried bolonga sandwich at MidPoint Cafe.
 Of course, you should also TAKE A DETOUR FROM ROUTE 66: TAOS TO L.A. and see master artist, Seamus Berkeley ‘s two oil paintings of MidPoint Cafe, appropriately titled “MidPoint Cafe Near” and “MidPoint Cafe Far”.
 Route 66 aficionados understand, and two of you may wish to purchase the paintings.
 The event is on Sunday, September 24 at 2:00 p.m. at the Martinez Hacienda in Taos, NM.

 So reads the Press Release for this event, and it’s quite apt; immortalised in story, film, art and song, Route 66 was once the classic American Road trip, and although parts (of the original route) are now missing, the parts that remain have been preserved and proudly marked with signs and Historical cred.